shoenig/test/README.md

 - `test` - assertions that mark the test for failure and allow the test case to continue
 - `must` - assertions that mark the test for failure and halt the test case immediately

+### Changes

+:warning: v0.4.0 contains breaking changes - Slice functions are renamed to be more consistent and to make room for interface based variants.

 ### Requirements

 Only depends on `github.com/google/go-cmp`.